Joe Jackson, possibly the greatest hitter ever, pictured with roses below. 2013, 24" x 20" Oil on Canvas.

 © 2008 • 24 by 20 inches • oil on Masonite panel

 Joe Jackson sits on trial.
 A panel of gossiping mouths spreads rumors of gambling.
 They all promised to keep their mouths shut, but it just didn't work out that way.
 The cork pops off the champagne bottle.

 © 2009 • 40 by 30 inches, and 48 by 24 inches • oil on Masonite panel; mouth molds on wood panel

-Christy Mathewson master pitcher and chess player.
-I made this painting as a comment on war in the age of Military Industrial Complex.
+Christy Mathewson, master pitcher and chess player.
+I made this painting as a comment on war in the age of the military industrial complex.

 ©2007 • 48 by 60 inches • oil, plastic army figures on canvas